You and your family (including the kids) must be the alpha dog in your pack.

 There are many ways in which you can help regain and/or reinforce your role as the pack leader.

 Follow these rules consistently, and there'll be no confusion; your Cocker Spaniel will understand that YOU are the 'ALPHA DOG'.

 Whilst I recommend you stay away from using the Alpha Roll, I mention it first in the hope that it will stick in your mind and you won't ever use it.

 Some trainers recommend the 'Alpha Roll' to keep dominant dogs in check.

 NEVER, EVER, perform the 'Alpha Roll' on your dog.

 It's where the dog is rolled onto its back and forced to stay there.

-Not only is it outdated and cruel it's extremely dangerous too as it can make your dog fearful of you and cause him to bite.
+It is outdated and cruel, but it's extremely dangerous too as it can make your dog fearful of you and cause him to mistrust humans and, even worse, bite.